Cherreads

 Chapter 4 - Don't Make Me Do This

-Morning feels heavier than usual.
-I wake up tired, like sleep didn't even try to help me.
+Morning feels heavy.
+Sleep didn't help.
 My head is full of thoughts I don't want and questions I'm not ready for.
-Nothing dramatic, just one of those mornings where everything seems out of place.
+Nothing dramatic, just a mornings where everything seems wrong.

-I step out of my room and head to the kitchen for coffee, hoping it will fix something.
-But Camila is already there at the counter, hands wrapped around her mug, shoulders tight.
+I head to the kitchen for coffee, hoping it will fix me.
+Camila is already there, hands wrapped around her mug, shoulders tight.
 She looks like she's been standing there for a while.

 I pour my coffee, take a sip of coffee and finally look at her.
-She's staring into her cup as if it could solve everything.
+She's just staring into her cup.

-"I didn't hear you come in last night," I say.
+"I didn't hear you come in last night."

 She lets out a tired breath.
 "You were probably asleep."